Edit Profile

 Floating preset

-By default, the popover API comes with built-in user agent styles, including fixed behavior, margin, the list goes on.
+By default, the popover API comes with built-in browser styles, including fixed behavior, margin, the list goes on.

 There are times when we want to override this behavior.
 An example being when we want floating behavior.